idrinth-thalui/core/interactions/IdrinthFollowerSceneVilkas.md

 I: Do you know the origin of the Skyforge?
 I heard ancient legends saying it was made by Trinimac -or Auri-El, blocking an ancient evil.

 V: The original Companions came here.
 They saw the Skyforge.
 They saw the Elves don't like it, so they stayed.
 Strange.
-Never thought of it why the Elves feared it.
+Never thought of why the Elves feared it.

 I: I always thought it was a golden eagle, not a hawk.